Shariq026926/Project_Management_Assignment_1/README.md

   *Assigned to*: Shariq Haque (Project Manager)
   *Due date*: June 6, 2026

 ---

 ## Phase 3: Final Delivery

-  ### Purpose
+### Purpose:
 - To deliver the final version of the game and all supporting documentation for evaluation and demonstration

-  ### Tasks and Assignments
+### Tasks and Assignments:

 - **Finalize gameplay mechanics and balance**
   *Assigned to*: Salman Imran